-4.1 Looking inside the Top Decile
+4.1 Looking inside the top decile

-Using the WYD 2008 dataset, this section scrutinizes the patterns the income share of the top 5 percent of the population in their respective countries displays for the benchmark year 2008.
-Panel A in Graph 2 shows the cross-sectional comparison of the 116 countries in the sample, ranked according to the share of total income the lowest income groups of their populations' hold.
+Using the WYD-2008 dataset, let us look at the comparison between countries first.
+Panel A in Figure 2 shows the cross-sectional comparison of the 116 countries in the sample, ranked according to the share of total income the lowest income groups of their populations' hold.